human-pangenomics/hprc-tutorials/assembly/genomics_aotearoa/pages/day3c_phased_assemblies_in_action.md

 To prevent you from having to do the math in your head, here are the percentages of each contig aligned to chrY (sum of the final column in the `hg2hap2-x-chm13.selected.annotated.txt` file):
+-->

+To prevent you from having to do the math in your head, here are the percentages of each contig aligned to chrY (sum of the final column in the `hg2hap2-x-chm13.gt1m-chrY.annotated.txt` file):

 <table>
     <thead>